Chlorinator Well Water Package J-PRO-22 with Solution Tank

 - Unlike Stenner-style peristaltic pumps: no pump tube failures, no rollers to go bad, needs less service, and good for continuous duty

-- Uses regular household bleach (5% sodium hypochlorite) or liquid pool chlorine (12% sodium hypochlorite)
+- Uses regular household bleach (5% sodium hypochlorite) or liquid pool chlorine (12% sodium hypochlorite) or make your own bleach with powdered calcium hypochlorite.

 - These heavy-duty metering pumps systems are designed to last for many years with minimal maintenance.